 Clear Blue Oceans Foundation

-The CBO Foundation programs and initiatives you discover on this website are the cumulative result of many years of research, design and development.
-They are driven by our Founder's passion for the oceans as an offshore sailor and helping solve the ocean plastic waste issues that impact them.
+Our proposed programs and initiatives are briefly outlined on this website.
+They are the cumulative result of many years of research, design and development, driven by our Founder's passion for the oceans and addressing the plastic waste issues that impact them.

-To accomplish our collective goals and objectives, APVG developed a new web series called The AngelPreneur, Building The Dream In Real Time, to showcase not just its business portfolio build out process, but our many programs and awareness initiatives as well.
-It starts in late 2020.
+To accomplish our collective goals and objectives, APVG developed a new PodCast series called The AngelPreneur, Building The Dream In Real Time (Series), to showcase its business portfolio build out as well as our awareness initiatives.
+The PodCast is hosted by our Founder and starts in late 2020.

-Now think about this: Instead of leaving this waste on our coastlines, in the oceans or our local landfills, we can recover 1 gallon of fuel oil from every 10 pounds of plastic waste, before it ends up on a beach.
+We believe that this waste and the plastic waste in our local landfills, should be recovered and repurposed into energy.
+An estimated one (1) gallon of fuel oil can be reclaimed from every 10 pounds of waste plastic collected, to generate power before it ends up on a beach.

-Although The CBO Foundation is mostly a privately funded non-profit, it welcomes and accepts private donations, grants and offers program sponsorships to help fund its many awareness projects and initiatives as seen on this website.
+Although The CBO Foundation is a privately funded non-profit, it welcomes and accepts private BitCoin crypto-currency donations from our friends, grants and offers program sponsorships to help fund its awareness

 "Us sea birds thank you

 the ocean plastic waste

 The principal goal and objective of the CBO Foundation is addressing not just ocean plastic waste, but all single-use plastic packaging waste in general at the source, the local consumer level.
 Click on the image here to download a copy of the recently released UN Report

 to help address and